jdosher2/Tetris/DEVELOPMENT.md

 * added functions to check if tetromino can continue falling and if it can move to the left or right
 * added basic version of scoring
 * added an endgame condition

+STILL NEEDED (AS OF 12/8)
+- [ ] disable moving left/right if other tetromino is blocking it
+- [ ] fix falling bug (currently only lowermost tetromino blocks can detect collision)
+- [ ] add pause screen
+- [ ] add game over screen
+- [ ] add leaderboard (code mostly there; mainly needs graphic implementation)
+- [ ] tetromino rotation